danielrlc/article-view-next-js/README.md

 ### Why Next.js?

-Next.js lets you use a combination of static and server-side rendering (SSR).
-I felt that SSR could be important for a site like hbl.fi as it can make search engine optimisation (SEO) less of a headache than it can be in a single-page application.
-I have used server-side rendering in this app.
+Next.js lets you use static and/or server-side rendering (SSR).
+I used SSR in my app as I think it is a good fit for a site like hbl.fi.
+SSR has advantages over single-page apps (SPAs) in these areas:
+- search engine optimisation (SEO)
+- progressive enhancement and accessibility (not relying on client-side JavaScript)
+- time to initial render
+- authentication (compared with a static site generator like Gatsby, for example)

 ### Why Tailwind CSS?

-Here are some of the main reasons why I like Tailwind:
+Here are some of the main reasons why Tailwind is my favourite CSS framework:
 - Tailwind lets you see and manage your CSS right inside your HTML.
 - You need to be fairly good at CSS to use Tailwind, and Tailwind helps you improve at CSS, because rather than hiding the CSS away, it makes it far more visible and "in your face".
 - Tailwind helps you avoid specificity issues.
 - Tailwind helps you avoid writing much CSS of your own.
 - Tailwind comes with very few opinions, and can be deeply customised.
 - Tailwind makes it easy for you to avoid premature abstraction, but when needed, you can abstract your styles into components.
 - You can use [PurgeCSS](https://purgecss.com/) to remove all unused styles when you build your app.
-(With this app, the built CSS file is just ~2 kB)
+(With this app, the minimised, built CSS file is just ~2 kB)

 If you haven't used Tailwind CSS before, or some other utility CSS framework, the following line in my code might make you freak out: